|San José State University|

 & Tornado Alley

 When a positron and electron annihilate each other typically two or more quanta are created in order to balance momentum.
 It is widely thought that single quantun annihilation cannot take place.
 This is true only in a field-free environment.
-But if the positron annihilation takes place in the near vicinity of a heavy nucleus momentum and energy in a single quantum annihilation to be balanced.
+But if the positron annihilation takes place in the near vicinity of a heavy nucleus momentum and energy in a single quantum annihilation can be balanced.

 It was empirically demonstrated in the late 1950's by Lester Sodickson at M.I.T. that such single quantum annihilations do take place.
 The write-up is given the Physical Review as L. Sodickson et al, "Single-Quantum Annihilation of Positrons," vol.124 num 6, (Dec., 1961), pp.1851-1861.
 In this article itis suggested that it is the recoil of the nucleus that may enable the balancing of momentum in a single quantum annihilation.